maxlanceund/equal-system/papers/uncertainty-subsumption-en.md

 ## VII.
 Conclusion: The Place of This Paper

-*The Limit Theory of Meaning* deals with "how certainty operates within boundaries"—that is a middle-layer structure. *Uncertainty Subsumption* deals with "why certainty is returned"—that is the foundational structure.
+The Limit Theory of Meaning deals with "how certainty operates within boundaries"—that is a middle-layer structure.
+Uncertainty Subsumption deals with "why certainty is returned"—that is the foundational structure.

 The two are not contradictory, but operate at different levels.
 The foundational structure explains why the middle-layer structure must have boundaries.
-The "return to zero" in *The Limit Theory of Meaning* is not a sudden disappearance, but the moment when certainty is returned to uncertainty.
+The "return to zero" in The Limit Theory of Meaning is not a sudden disappearance, but the moment when certainty is returned to uncertainty.
 The boundary is where certainty must be returned, not an arbitrary endpoint.
-The connection lies in the concept of "boundary" in *The Limit Theory of Meaning*: the boundary is not arbitrarily drawn, but is the position where certainty must be returned.
+The connection lies in the concept of "boundary" in The Limit Theory of Meaning: the boundary is not arbitrarily drawn, but is the position where certainty must be returned.
 Without uncertainty subsumption, boundaries would not need to exist.

-Thus, this paper provides the physical foundation for *The Limit Theory of Meaning*: the boundary is not accidental, but a necessity of the direction of entropy increase.

 Thus, this paper provides the physical foundation for The Limit Theory of Meaning: the boundary is not accidental, but a necessity of the direction of entropy increase.